LOT Polish Airlines: LOT during the Polish People's Republic

 Nine Ilyushin Il-18 turboprop airliners were introduced in June 1961, leading to the establishment of routes to Africa and the Middle East, and in 1963 LOT expanded its routes to serve Cairo.
 In the 1970s there were added lines to Baghdad, Beirut, Benghazi, Damascus and Tunis.
 The Antonov An-24 was delivered from April 1966 (20 used, on domestic routes), followed by the first jet airliners Tupolev Tu-134 in November 1968 (which coincided with the opening of a new international terminal at Warsaw's Okęcie Airport).
 The Tu-134s were operated on European routes.
 The Ilyushin Il-62 long-range jet airliner inaugurate the first transatlantic routes in the history of Polish air transport to Toronto in 1972 as a charter flight and a regular flight to New York City in 1973.
 LOT began service on its first Far East destination – Bangkok via Dubai and Bombay in 1977.

 A LOT Ilyushin Il-62 at Heathrow Airport in 1984.

 In 1977 the airline's current livery (despite occasional changes, notably in corporate typography) designed by Roman Duszek and Andrzej Zbrożek, with the large 'LOT' inscription in blue on the front fuselage, and a blue tailplane was introduced.
 However, despite livery changes over the years, the 1929-designed Tadeusz Gronowski logo, however, remains the same to this day.

 In the autumn of 1981, commercial air traffic in Poland neared collapse in the wake of the communist government's crackdown on dissenters in the country after the rise of the banned Solidarity movement.
 During this period many Western airlines also suspended their flights to Warsaw.
 With the 13 December declaration of Martial Law, all LOT connections were suspended.
 Charter flights to New York and Chicago resumed only in 1984, and eventually, regular flight connections were restored on 28 April 1985.
 Tupolev Tu-154 mid-range airliners were acquired, after the withdrawal of Il-18 and Tu-134 aircraft from LOT's fleet in the 1980s, and were deployed successively on most European and Middle East routes.
 In 1986 transatlantic charter flights also reached Detroit and Los Angeles.

+By the end of 1989 LOT had hosted that year's IATA congress and reached a milestone annual load-factor of 2.3 million passengers carried over the year.